‘The lands in this parish are chiefly arable, and in many parts wet and weepy’

 It also means that even days after the skies have cleared, the streams and rivers are full to the brim.
 This is most obvious when walking in the dark because then, of course, you can hear the sound of rushing or tumbling water, and it’s surprising how loud it can be.
 As it gets dark late afternoon we seem to be in unlit woods or fields fairly frequently – even a trip back from the local shop or pub (especially the pub) can be fraught with hidden hazards.
 I feel as though I’m bonding with the local wildlife sometimes…darkness is so much more than the absence of light, to coin a phrase.
 It’s also the absence of warmth and security, and an increased awareness of the dangers of the natural world; it’s a sort of default, or factory reset.
 If you’re a town dweller, take a trip some time into the countryside.
 In the dark.
 Grab a torch and walk some distance from cars, roads and houses; then switch off your torch and stand there quietly for a few minutes.
 I’m sure you’ll understand what I mean – you’ll also be able to see the stars, if it’s a clear night.

-A fortnight ago the Nant Onneu (the brook which runs through our village and once supported not one but two mills) was twice its usual width, while the Usk river, the natural barrier between us and Crickhowell, was at one point six feet above its usual height.
+A fortnight ago the Nant Onneu (the brook which runs through our village and once supported not one but two mills) was twice its usual width, while the Usk river was at one point six feet above its usual height.
 The Usk has a bit of a reputation for misbehaving, although it hasn’t flooded now for several years – certainly not in the last four, while we’ve been living here – but at times like this the water looks dirty and dangerous.
 It’s hard to remember that in the summer it’s clear and gentle – and important to know that even six inches of fast flowing river water can knock a grown adult off their feet.

 The Usk river looking mean and moody two weeks ago